 None of this matters because moviegoers were more interested in Ronny Yu’s Freddy vs. Jason, Open Range and Freaky Friday in that order.
 I left out S.W.A.T. being the number 2 movie at the U.S. box office, because it needs to be singled out that moviegoers were more interested in seeing Colin Farrell as a S.W.A.T. member than seeing Jackie donning the get-up.
 The critiques couldn’t have helped matters much.
-The comparisons to either Rowan Atkinson or Johnny English clearly indicate how much of the film was conceived with him in mind.
-Having a fellow fortysomething would have added to the chemistry and provided a different type of foil than what was done in his recent U.S. movies.
-Interestingly, the only time that Jackie had an older sidekick in an American movie was when he teamed up with Danny Aiello in a 1985 James Glickenhaus potboiler titled The Protector.
+The comparisons to either Johnny English or Rowan Atkinson clearly indicate how much of the film was conceived with him in mind.
+Having a fellow fortysomething would have added to the chemistry and provided a different type of foil than what was done in the latter-day U.S. J.C. movies.
+Intriguingly, the only time that Jackie had an older sidekick in a U.S. movie was when he teamed up with Danny Aiello in a 1985 James Glickenhaus potboiler titled The Protector.

 As for Bey, he had come a long way since working as a line producer on Guns & Roses (which was originally titled Maple on Fire when it was filmed in Birmingham and Paris).
 He remarked that Highbinders would have been a better movie had it been filmed entirely in Ireland.
 Tara Leniston, who played an Irish nurse, claimed that Jackie loved the Irish people but wasn’t too keen on the Dublin rain that delayed the shooting.
 The Irish locales were recreated in Asian locations.
 Because they could only use Dublin Castle for 60 days, a replica was built inside Bangkok’s Thunderdome Stadium.
 If Jing was the director, he would have filmed everything in Ireland.
 Also, atmosphere encourages the way that people think (especially for the cast).
 As for Tara, she called every film industry person in the phone book and heard of a casting for Highbinders.
-She auditioned, won the part and went back to Ireland to film.
+She auditioned, won the part and left South Korea to go to Ireland.